Our Team

 Nancy Hill retired after a distinguished thirty-five-year career in arts education with the Anderson Union High School District, where she taught choir, band, dance, theatre, and culinary arts.
 She has also taught technical theatre at Shasta College and served as Artistic Director of South Shasta County Youth Arts.
 She brings a strong vision for continuing SCAC’s tradition of service while guiding its growth as a leading arts council in Northern California.

-Daniel Hill serves as SCAC’s Communication and Site Services Coordinator, supporting the organization’s public communications and the ongoing activation of the historic Old City Hall as a vibrant arts space.
+Daniel Hill serves as SCAC’s Facility Manager, supporting the organization’s public communications and the ongoing activation of the historic Old City Hall as a vibrant arts space.
 He holds a degree in Society and Environment from the University of California, Berkeley, and brings a multidisciplinary background in music, acting, videography, and digital editing.
 Through his creative and technical expertise, Daniel helps amplify the work of artists across Shasta County.

 Jessica Jamerson is Shasta County born and raised.
 She holds a Bachelor of Arts in Communication from Southern Oregon University.
 As SCAC’s Digital Marketing and SCACtv Coordinator, she oversees all aspects of the organization’s online presence, including social media strategy, digital storytelling, and video content production.She strives to make SCAC welcoming, approachable, and visible ensuring that the arts remain an active and celebrated part of life in Shasta County.